How do you exercise when you are well but can’t get out of the house?

-Then, through the online community, I met Lucy Scott who runs Response Physiotherapy and Pilates – and she’s given me the solution I need to help get my pilates class in even when I can’t get out of the house!
+Lucy Scott who runs Response Physiotherapy and Pilates – has given me the solution I need.

 Exercising and enjoyment